 To build atmosphere, have your guests enter via the adjoining charge room and welcome them at the original charge desk.
 From there, walk the corridor of cells and see the chilling collection of criminal weapons, building anticipation and suspense for their eventual arrival at the Police Court for the main event.
 Integrating performers to play the parts of some of the colourful characters connected with the site enhances this experience even more.

-We offer an exciting range of premium menus created by our on-site hospitality partner, Fresh Catering.
-Whether you are organising a conference, cocktail reception or gala dinner, Fresh Catering will provide a high-quality menu and superior customer service.
-If you would like to discuss alternative menu ideas, please contact Fresh Catering for a tailored solution:
+We offer an exciting range of premium menus created by our hospitality partners.
+Whether you are organising a conference, cocktail reception or gala dinner, we will provide premium catering experiences and lasting memories.

 Please note that the service of red wine is limited due to the conservation requirements of the original sandstone.
 Minimum spend applies.